Christopher Gadsden: Views on slavery

-Seven Years War
+Seven Years' War

 Gadsden began his rise to prominence as a merchant and patriot in Charleston.
-He prospered as a merchant and built the wharf in Charleston that bears his name.
+He prospered as a merchant and built the wharf that bears his name.
 Between its completion in 1767 until 1787 and 1803 to 1808, it is estimated that 40% of all African slaves (about 100,000 enslaved people) were brought to America through his wharf.
 He was captain of a militia company during a 1759 expedition against the Cherokee.
 He was first elected to the Commons House of Assembly in 1757 and began a long friction with autocratic royal governors.
 His re-election to the Commons in 1762 was beset with minor voting irregularities, which resulted in Governor Boone refusing to administer the oath of office for Gadsden and dissolving the entire Commons.
 This perceived excess of gubernatorial power led to a political culture in South Carolina of legislative dominance over the executive branch.

 In 1766, the assembly made him one of their delegates to the Stamp Act Congress in New York City, which was called to protest the Stamp Act.
 While his fellow delegates Thomas Lynch and John Rutledge served on committees to draft appeals to the House of Lords and Commons respectively, Gadsden refused any such assignment, since in his view the British parliament had no rights in the matter.
 He was outspoken in his support of the Declaration of Rights and Grievances produced by the Congress.
 His addresses brought him to the attention of Samuel Adams of Massachusetts, and the two began a long correspondence and friendship.
 Gadsden was eventually known as "the Sam Adams of the South".